CDC model projects 1,100 more will die in NC during January from COVID-19

 The forecast combines independent forecasts from universities and other models into an aggregate model that makes various assumptions about levels of social distancing and other factors, which may not reflect recent changes in behavior, according to the CDC.

-A two-day total of 144 deaths were reported Saturday, adding to a total that is inching toward 7,000, according to the state Department of Health Human Services.

-DHHS Secretary Mandy Cohen highlighted the harrowing numbers to start 2021, with a record of more than 9,000 daily cases reported on the first day of the year.
+Mandy Cohen, North Carolina's Secretary of Health, highlighted the harrowing numbers to start 2021, with a then record of more than 9,500 daily cases reported on the first day of the year.

 "We begin 2021 in our most dangerous position in this pandemic.
 We have critically high rates of spread in much of our state," Cohen said in a news release.
 "I encourage you to avoid getting together indoors with anyone who doesn't live with you.
 If you plan to see other people keep it outside and very small.
 Wear a mask the whole time.
 We must do all that we can to protect one another."